typescript-cheatsheets/react/docs/basic/troubleshooting/types.md

 Fret not!
 There are more than a couple of ways in which you can solve this problem.

 A **lazier** way would be to create a new type declaration file, say `typedec.d.ts`– if you don't already have one.
-Ensure that the path to file is resolvable by Typescript by checking the `include` array in the `tsconfig.json` file at the root of your directory.
+Ensure that the path to file is resolvable by TypeScript by checking the `include` array in the `tsconfig.json` file at the root of your directory.

 ```json
 // inside tsconfig.json